fr0xk/Scripts/Markdown/trendfollowing.md

 ## Building a Trading System

-It's alot like old cigar butt investing style.
+It's alot like old cigar butt investing style, hence no discretion or prediction is used.
 From the Trend Following Pioneer "David Herding":

 **Answer the following six questions and you have a trend following trading system:**